 Salisbury has in recent years become a far more favorable jurisdiction for Maryland accident lawyers handling personal injury cases in Salisbury.
-This is arguably due in part to the area becoming more affluent and cosmopolitan in recent years.
+Why?
+The area is becoming more affluent and cosmopolitan in recent years.
 Salisbury was recently ranked the 55th "Hottest Small City" by Inc. Magazine in their annual report of the nation's "Best Cities for Doing Business."
 No doubt, Salisbury is clearly a town on the rise.What to Know about Personal Injury Cases in Salisbury

 There are a few points of interest about handling personal injury cases in Wicomico County Circuit Court.
-After receiving your Scheduling Order which will contain all of the discovery deadlines and pretrial conference dates, the experienced personal inury attorney will carefully avoid a trial scheduled in the months of January, February, and early March when the chance of snow is the greatest.
+After receiving your Scheduling Order, which will contain all of the discovery deadlines and pretrial conference dates, the experienced personal injury attorney will carefully avoid a trial scheduled in the months of January, February, and early March when the chance of snow is the greatest.

 Unlike large metropolitan cities which are accustomed to significant snowfall and equipped to deal with its removal in a quick and efficient manner, the Eastern Shore of Maryland is not.
 Although significant snowfall is rare in Salisbury, if snow does fall and the public schools are closed you will be hard pressed to find a jury panel for your trial.